Chile

 report to the Maritime Governor’s Office of Punta Arenas, as follows:

-- on entering and leaving the Strait when abeam of Punta Dungeness Lighthouse, Felix Lighthouse (52° 57.00′ S, 074° 04.00′ W) or Evangelista Lighthouse (52° 23.00′ S, 075° 06.00′ W) as appropriate
+- on entering and leaving the Strait when abeam of Dungeness Point Lighthouse, Felix Lighthouse (52° 57.00′ S, 074° 04.00′ W) or Evangelista Lighthouse (52° 23.00′ S, 075° 06.00′ W) as appropriate

-- position and speed every 4 hours if not carrying a Pilot, or at 0800 hrs. and 2000 hrs. if carrying a Pilot
+- position and speed every 4 hours if not carrying a pilot, or at 0800 hrs. and 2000 hrs. if carrying a pilot

 Also see